fhqvst/avanza/README.md

 It might also be valuable to note that I am not affiliated with Avanza Bank AB in any way.
 The underlying API can be taken down or changed without warning at any point in time.

+## Algorithmic Trading

+If you're interested in algorithmic trading, you should definitely check out [Vester](https://fhqvst.github.io/vester)!

 ## Installation

 Install via [npm](https://www.npmjs.com/package/avanza)